PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

   - It pulls from the `ASA Version` of the Admin console.
   - It shows the current version of the selected type.
 (Latest version is shown at top)
   - Not applicable for `Donor Advised Fund` & `Donor Advised Fund - Managed` ASA type.
+- Household/ASA Entity
+  - It is dropdown of `Yes` & `No`.
+Default it is `No`.
+- Select Household/ASA Entity
+  - Applicable only when `Household/ASA Entity` = Yes
+  - This field doesn’t have a label.
+It has only placeholder text.
+  - It is a dropdown of `Household/ASA Entity` of the family.
+  - Shows Generation at prefix of household name and shows `Household/ASA Entity` icon at suffix.
+  - On hover of icon, shows tooltip message.
+[See more details](../ui-components/browse-legal-entity-dialog.md#show-tooltip-message)
+- Alternative Payor
+  - It is dropdown of `Yes` & `No`.
+Default it is `No`.
+- Select Household/ASA Entity
+  - Applicable only when `Alternative Payor` = Yes
+  - This field doesn’t have a label.
+It has only placeholder text.
+  - It is a dropdown of `Household/ASA Entity` of the family.
+  - Shows Generation at prefix of household name and shows `Household/ASA Entity` icon at suffix.
+  - On hover of icon, shows tooltip message.
+[See more details](../ui-components/browse-legal-entity-dialog.md#show-tooltip-message)

 ### Change ASA dialog
 #### System Rule